guedes/ldap_fdw/README.md

 To build you will also need:
  - GNU make
- - GCC 4.6 or newer
+ - GCC

 To install the build dependencies on redhat based systems:

-    yum install make postgresql92-devel gcc openldap-devel
+    yum install make postgresql91-devel gcc openldap-devel

-The postgres92-devel package can be found in the PostgreSQL YUM Repository: http://yum.postgresql.org/
+The postgres91-devel package can be found in the PostgreSQL YUM Repository: http://yum.postgresql.org/ Compiling against 9.2 on RHEL6 is not yet supported.

 To install the build dependencies on debian based systems: